 The Westerville Electric Division (WED) is accepting strands of holiday lights to recycle in exchange for an LED light bulb (limit three bulbs per household, there is no limit to the number of strands that will be accepted).
-The program ends on Thursday, Jan.
+The program ends Friday, Jan.
 31.

 Participants must bring their lights to the Electric Division, 139 E. Broadway Ave., Monday -Friday between the hours of 8 a.m. – 4 p.m. to receive new LED bulbs.
 Those not interested in an exchange can drop off strands in the marked bins in front of the facility anytime.